lwasser/lwasser.github.io/_posts/2022-12-15-path-to-open-education.md

 ---
-title: "How My Career Brought Me to the Value of Open Education for Earth and Environmental Data Scientists"
+title: "How I Became an Open Education Advocate for Earth and Environmental Data Science"
 excerpt: "The idea of Open Education Resources (OER) and the field of  earth and environmental sciences are not new.
 But the terms have become popular in recent years.
 While I only recently identified with these terms, i've been working in this space for years.
 Here I talk about how my career evolved in this space as it relates to the development of online portals such as NEON data skills (and more recently earthdatascience.org)."
-permalink: /how-i-discovered-the-value-of-open-education-to-grow-programs
+permalink: /my-path-to-open-education-earth-environmental-data-science
 layout: single_law
 author_profile: true
 related: true